 “So, is the Stash still there?”
 Tim asked.

 “Good!
 Then whoever put up that door must not have come in.
 Or they didn’t appreciate your taste in reading materials.
-We can come back tomorrow instead and, as a reward for your bravery today, you can look at all the fake tits you want.”
+We can come back tomorrow instead and, as a reward for your bravery today, you can look at all the tits you want.”